Paradigm4/grouped_aggregate/README.md

 ## More formally
 ```
-grouped_aggregate(input, aggregate_1(input_1) [as alias_1], group_1, [, aggregate_2(input_2),...][, group_2,...][, 'setting=val'])
+grouped_aggregate(input_array, aggregate_1(input_1) [as alias_1], group_1,
+                  [, aggregate_2(input_2),...]
+                  [, group_2,...]
+                  [, 'setting=value'])
 Where
-  input                  :: any SciDB array
+  input_array            :: any SciDB array
   aggregate_1...N        :: any SciDB-registered aggregate
   input_1..N             :: any attribute in input
   group_1..M             :: any attribute or dimension in input
 The operator must be invoked with at least one aggregate and at least one group.

 Optional tuning settings:
-  input_sorted=<true/false>             :: a hint that the input array is sorted by groups, or that - in general - aggregate groups are
+  input_sorted=<true/false>     :: a hint that the input array is sorted by groups, or that, generally,
-                                        :: likely to occur next to each other.
-Defaults to true if aggregating by non-last dimension,
+                                   aggregate group values are likely repeated often.
+Defaults to true
-                                        :: false otherwise.
+                                   if aggregating by non-last dimension, false otherwise.
-  max_table_size=MB                     :: the amount of memory (in MB) that the operator's hash table structure may consume
+  max_table_size=MB             :: the amount of memory (in MB) that the operator's hash table structure
-                                        :: once the table exceeds this size, new aggregate groups are placed into a spillover array
+                                   may consume.
+Once the table exceeds this size, new aggregate groups
-                                        :: defaults to the merge-sort-buffer config
+                                   are placed into a spillover array defaults to the merge-sort-buffer
+                                   configuration setting.
   num_hash_buckets=N            :: the number of hash buckets to allocate in the hash table.
-Larger values improve performance
+Larger
-                                        :: but also use more memory.
+                                   values improve speed but also use more memory.
 Should be a prime.
                                    Default: 1,000,037.
   spill_chunk_size=C            :: the chunk size of the spill-over array.
 Defaults to 100,000.
+Should
-Should be smaller if there are
-                                        :: are a lot of attributes or aggregates.
+                                   be smaller if there are are many of group-by attributes or aggregates.
                                    TBD: automate
   merge_chunk_size=C            :: the chunk size of the array used to transfer data between instances.
                                    Defaults to 100,000.
-                                        :: Should be smaller if ther are a lot of attributes/aggregates and instances.
+Should be smaller if there are many group-by
+                                   attributes or instances.
 TBD: automate.
   output_chunk_size=C           :: the chunk size of the final output array.
 Defaults to 100,000.
                                    TBD: automate.

 Returned array contains one attribute for each group, and one attribute for each aggregated value.
 The dimensions are superfluous.

-When grouping by attributes, an attribute value of null (or any missing code) constitutes an invalid group that is not included in
+When grouping by attributes, an attribute value of null (or any missing code) constitutes an invalid
-the output.
-All inputs associated with such groups are ignored.
-When grouping by multiple attributes, a null or missing value in
+group that is not included in the output.
+All inputs associated with invalid groups are ignored.
-any one of the attributes makes the entire group invalid.
+When grouping by multiple attributes, a null or missing value in any one of the attributes makes the
+entire group invalid.
 ```